pakastin/javascript-date-essentials/README.md

 # JavaScript Date Essentials
-Learn how to use JavaScript's Date effenciently
+Learn how to use JavaScript's Date efficiently

 ## Chapters